2018/2019 Komen Memorial

 Grant Title: Early Detection Saves Lives

 This project will provide low income, uninsured women, ages 40-49 the opportunity to have a screening mammogram for the Early Detection of Breast Cancer.
-The Well Woman Program of the Stephenson County Health Department currently targets women between the ages of 50-64 in the counties of Stephenson, JoDaviess, Lee, Ogle and Carroll through the Illinois Breast and Cervical Cancer Program.
-Komen funding would provide us with the means to offer these lifesaving services to women ages 40-49.
-Our goal will be to provide 57 digital mammograms.
+The Well Woman Program of the Stephenson County Health Department currently targets women between the ages of 50-64 in the counties of Stephenson, JoDaviess, Lee, Ogle and Carroll through the Illinois Breast and Cervical Cancer Program (IBCCP).
+Komen funding would provide us with the means to offer these Life Saving services to women ages 40-49.
+Our goal would be to provide 10 – 3D screening mammograms and 30 – Digital Screening mammograms for a total of 40 mammograms.
 We will monitor our efficiency by sending all patients an evaluation form after services have been rendered.
-We really appreciate the Komen funds to continue to provide services for our younger population.
+We really appreciate the Komen funds to continue to provide services for our younger population in need.

 Grant Title: No Excuses